ChrisLouie10/Team-Marvel/README.md

 Once the repository is cloned and opened in a terminal,

 1. Install dependencies for both client and server
-   a.
-To install server dependencies from root folder, run `cd server`, then `npm run install`
+   1. To install server dependencies from root folder, run `cd server`, then `npm run install`
-   b.
-To install client dependencies from root folder, run `cd client`, then `npm run install`
+   2. To install client dependencies from root folder, run `cd client`, then `npm run install`
 2. [Install MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/), if needed.
 3. Run server to ensure everything is working.
-   a.
-From root folder, `cd server`, then `npm run dev`
+   1. From root folder, `cd server`, then `npm run dev`

 To Deploy the application:

 1. Heroku cli and Docker to be installed
 2. Build the React App and move it to the server folder
-   a. change directory to the client folder (`cd client`)
+   1. change directory to the client folder (`cd client`)
-   b. run `npm run build`
+   2. run `npm run build`
 3. Change directory to the server folder (`cd ../server`)
 4. heroku login
 5. heroku container:login (requires you to login to docker)